 A dividend detective should use a stock list to find the best dividend companies.
 The best stocks are companies that have the ability to pay and grow their dividends over a long period of time.
-A dividend stock list such as the dividend aristocrats, achievers, champions, contenders, and challengers are a great place to begin investigating companies that meet certain criteria.
+Your dividend growth & income strategy should include a dividend stock list.
+Lists such as the dividend aristocrats, achievers, champions, contenders, and challengers are a great place to begin investigating companies.

 Best Dividend Companies

 We will explore how to find the best dividend companies; but first we should ask why it’s important to find companies that consistently raise their dividend.
 Dividends provide income and receive favorable tax treatment.
 As companies grow earnings and raise their dividend the stock prices usually follow in the long run.

 Dividends are also an important indicator of the value of a stock.
 A company that is able to consistently raise its dividend probably means they are consistently growing their earnings also.
 Growing dividends helps to identify well managed companies that have confidence in their future earnings.
 The companies that raise their dividend year after year are the best dividend companies.

 Dividend Stock List

 Using a stock dividend list is a great way to find those companies that consistently raise their dividend and then determine whether their price is low enough to warrant purchase.
 Remember, a company that consistently raises its dividend for long periods of time must also be increasing earnings.
 Each dividend stock list has its own requirements for making the list.

 Aristocrats are a list of S&P companies that have raised their dividend for 25 consecutive years or more.
 These are the very best of the large company dividend payers.
 Their size and track record make them potential choices for those who want the safest stocks.